Maximizing the electric field strength in the foci of high numerical aperture optics: Concluding remarks

 \section{Concluding remarks}

 We have derived the ideal radiation patterns with which one achieves the maximum possible field strengths for several focusing devices.
-Besides using these radiation patterns, it is of utmost importance to maximize the covered solid angle, as it is shown by Eqs. \ref{eq:focusfield} and \ref{eq:focusfield_ovl}.
+Besides using these radiation patterns, it is of utmost importance to maximize the covered weighted solid angle, as it is shown by Eq.~\ref{eq:focusfield}.
 Thus, the maximum possible electric field strength is achieved by covering the full solid angle.
 Also, the maximum possible effect in the interaction of light with single atoms will also only be found for full solid angle coverage, since scattering as well as absorption of photons is proportional to the square of the electric field amplitude at the location of the atom~\cite{mandel-wolf1995}.
-This finding is in contrast to the statements made in other publications, where it was claimed that the power scattered by a single atom is already maximized for half solid angle illumination \cite{tey2008-a,zumofen2008p}.
-According with the papers of Van Enk and Kimble \cite{vanenk2004,vanenk2001}, we want to state once more that for optimum interaction of light with single atoms one has to shape the radiation incident onto the atom to resemble an electric dipole wave.
+According with the papers of Van Enk and Kimble \cite{vanenk2004,vanenk2001}, we want to stress once more that for optimum interaction of light with single atoms one has to shape the radiation incident onto the atom to resemble an electric dipole wave.